0x192/universal-android-debloater/README.md

 - From the settings, disconnect from any OEM accounts (when you delete an OEM account package it could lock you on the lockscreen because the phone can't associate your identity anymore)
-- Install ADB (see the intructions by clicking on your OS below):
+- Install ADB (see the instructions by clicking on your OS below):
   <p>
   <details>
   <summary>LINUX</summary>